Vikaspogu/blog/content/blog/chart-testing-tekton-pipelines.md

 ```

 To solve the above error, we'll follow below steps:

 - Create a new service account and secret token from the service account.
 - Grant appropriate permissions to the service account.
 - Create a kubeconfig file using the kubeconfig creator task.
-By Mounting the service account token as an environment variable from the secret in the task
+By [mounting](https://tekton.dev/docs/pipelines/tasks/#using-a-secret-as-an-environment-source) the service account token as an environment variable from the secret in the task
 - This task's output will be the kubeconfig file stored in the workspace and shared across tasks.

 Create a new service account